Drag Racing On Temple University's Campus Turns Violent, Police Say

 PHILADELPHIA (CBS) – A drag racing gathering on Temple University’s campus in North Philadelphia turned violent overnight.
-Cell phone video shows a large crowd at the intersection of North Broad and West Oxford Streets on Saturday night.
+Cell phone video shows a large crowd at the intersection of North Broad and West Oxford Streets, early Sunday morning.

-A video circulating on social media shows a white Charger spinning out of control at the intersection.READ MORE: 2 Teens Injured In West Philadelphia Shooting, Vehicles, Apartment, Struck By Gunfire, Police Say
+A video circulating on social media shows a white Charger spinning out of control at the intersection.READ MORE: 2 Suspects In Custody For Deadly Beating Outside Pat's Steaks In South Philadelphia

 “We saw people doing doughnuts,” student Kelby Swearington said.
 “I’m from Houston and normally we don’t see things like that.”